maxtacu/google-terraform/google-two-tier/README.md

 # Basic Two-Tier Architecture in Google Cloud

-This provides a template for running a simple two-tier architecture on Google Cloud.
+A simple two-tier architecture on Google Cloud.
 The premise is that you have stateless app servers running behind a load balancer serving traffic.